MultiWikiQA: A Reading Comprehension Benchmark in 300+ Languages: The Dataset

 \section{The Dataset}

 We generate the dataset using the methodology in Section~\ref{sec:dataset-generation}.
-We use the 20231101 Wikipedia dump\footnote{\url{https://hf.co/datasets/wikimedia/wikipedia}} and include 315 of the Wikipedia languages - a full list can be found in the appendix.
+We use the 20231101 Wikipedia dump\footnote{\url{https://hf.co/datasets/wikimedia/wikipedia}} and include 306 of the Wikipedia languages - a full list can be found in the appendix.
 We include special cases for Mandarin and Portuguese.
 We split Mandarin articles into Simplified Mandarin (``zh-cn'') and Traditional Mandarin (``zh-tw'') using the HanzIdentifier~\cite{tsroten2024hanzidentifier}, and we split Portuguese articles into European Portuguese (``pt-pt'') and Brazilian Portuguese (``pt-br'') using the PtVid classifier~\citelanguageresource{sousa2025enhancing}.

 We use the Gemini-1.5-pro model \cite{reid2024gemini} for the question generation with temperature 1.0 and where we allow 1,000 generated tokens, and we stop generating for a given language when we reach 5,000 context-question-answer samples, or when we run out of articles.
+This yielded 1,220,757 samples in total.
 We ran out of articles for 101 languages - see the appendix for an overview of these languages.

-Using the question evaluation methodology in Section~\ref{sec:quality-evaluation}, we get 156 survey responses in 30 different languages.
+Using the question evaluation methodology in Section~\ref{sec:quality-evaluation}, we get 156 survey respondents in 30 different languages.
 The mean quality scores across the languages, along with the number of survey responses, can be found in Figure~\ref{fig:quality-evaluation-scores}.
 We see that the generated questions have a mean rating above 2.0, corresponding to ``mostly natural'', even for the languages Bashkir, Kara-Kalpak, Faroese, Ossetian, Udmurt and Icelandic, all having fewer than one million native speakers.